 While finding the answer to the question, “what education do you need to become a teacher?” you’ll learn that there are many different paths to becoming a teacher.
 Some teachers get started with their bachelor’s degree in education, while others skip state certification and begin to teach in private schools with a degree in a different area.
 Other teachers take advantage of alternative certification programs that allow them to become a teacher without majoring in education.

-Here, we’ll explore what qualifications do you need to become a teacher, what education do you need to become a teacher, and more.
+Here, we’ll explore what qualifications do you need to become an educator, what online teaching degree you’ll need to become a teacher, and more.

 Most Popular Schools with Online Education & Teaching Degree Programs